Cpmjaguar1234/goodreads-download-buttons-firefox/README.md

 8. Choose your ZIP file
 9. Click "Add" when prompted

-Note: This is a temporary installation that will be removed when you close Firefox.
 ## Usage

 1. Visit any book page on Goodreads (URLs starting with `https://www.goodreads.com/book/`)